ctaylo21/jarvis/README.md

 Overview
 ============

 This .vimrc was developed with a few other engineers at my company to contain some of the plugins and shorcuts that we've found while using Vim.
+The hope is that this installation will get you up-and-running quickly without needing much vim knowledge in advance.

 <img src="http://i.imgur.com/QkN0bpN.png" title="Gvim Screenshot"/></a>

 ### Installation
 Simply clone this repo and symlink or copy the .vimrc to <code>~/.vimrc</code>.
 You can do the same with the .vimrc.local but that file is more for you to be able to customize your Vim setup.
 You can see from the local file above how to include font/colorscheme options as well as a few other things.

-If you have never used Vundle before you can install it by running
+If you have never used Vundle before, you can install it by running
 <code>$ git clone https://github.com/gmarik/vundle.git ~/.vim/bundle/vundle</code>

-Once you have the .vimrc, Vundle, and the additional dependences (see below) set up you can run <code>:BundleInstall</code> to install all the included bundles and you should be ready to go!
+Once you have the .vimrc, Vundle, and the additional dependences (see below) set up, you can run <code>:BundleInstall</code> within vim to install all the included bundles.
+Then you should be ready to go!

 ###Plugins
 <i>Note: (leader) representes your leader key, defaulted to "," in this .vimrc</i>